MicrosoftDocs/customer-voice/fp-docs/distribute-survey-email.md

 ---
 # Distribute a survey by using email

+After creating a survey, you can distribute it through email:

-1. Open the survey you want to distribute and go to **Send Survey** &gt; **Email**.
-A default subject and message are available for the recipient in the email body along with a link to your survey.
-You can modify and format the text as per your requirement.
+1. Open the survey you want to distribute, and go to **Send Survey** &gt; **Email**.
+A default subject line and message to recipients are available in the email body along with a link to your survey.
+You can modify and format the text to meet your requirements.

-2. In the **To** field, enter the recipient’s name or email addresses.
+2. In the **To** field, enter the recipient’s name or email address.
 You can also upload a CSV file by selecting **Import recipients** to populate recipients in the **To** field.

     > [!NOTE]
     > The **Import recipients** functionality does not work on the Microsoft Edge browser.